-When I drive in my car, no matter the destination, music gently playing to soothe my aching heart, I think of you.
+When I’m driving in my car music gently playing to soothe my aching heart, I think of you.

-When I am shopping and although I know you’re no longer here with me physically, I always stop in the toy aisle just to search for spider-man toys.
-Because I think of you.
+While I am shopping, although I know you’re no longer here with me physically, I always stop in the toy aisle just to search for toys that remind me of you.

-When I keep buying books because I used to love to read, I am trying to love it again but the words are just moving around in my brain and I can’t focus because I’m thinking of you.
+When I keep buying books because I used to love to read.
+Wanting to love it again but I can’t focus, the words are just moving around in my brain because I’m thinking of you.

 When I see Grandsons with their Grandmothers holding hands, the lump in my throat makes it hard to swallow as I hurry past them so as not to cry because I think of you.